spitzlbergerj/CaravanPi/README.md

 ## Used components and sensors

-The entire project is based on a **Raspberry Pi** with various sensors and corresponding software.
+The entire project is based on a **Raspberry Pi 3 Model B+** with various sensors and corresponding software.
 Of course you can also use other components than the ones listed here.
 The brand names are only examples.

 I used the following sensors for my setup:
 - Single point load cell for weighing the gas cylinder ([Bosche H10A for 20 kg](https://www.bosche.eu/en/scale-components/load-cells/single-point-load-cell/single-point-load-cell-h10a))